-You guyssssss.
-I’m starting to get pretty damn confident in my weeknight cooking skills.
-Now that Peter and I are proud pressure cooker owners, I would say 60% of our weeknight dinners are made in the pressure cooker (but I secretly want to use the pressure cooker over other cooking methods 90% of the time).
+Now that Peter and I are proud pressure cooker owners, I am starting to get very confident in my weeknight cooking skills.
+I would say 60% of our weeknight dinners are made in the pressure cooker (but I secretly want to use the pressure cooker over other cooking methods 90% of the time).

-I love being able to come home, toss everything in to the pressure cooker and let it cook while I clean, paint, or browse for new trashy reality television shows for Peter and I to watch (let me know if this is your guilty pleasure too and I can make some recommendations).
+I love being able to come home, toss everything in to the pressure cooker and let it cook while I clean, paint, or just relax.

-But as amazing as the pressure cooker is (more recipes coming for you soon!) somethings certainly need to be made with a little more effort and attention…and for this lumpia recipe, it is well worth it.
+But as amazing as the pressure cooker is (more recipes coming for you soon!) some things require a little more effort and attention…and for this lumpia recipe, it is well worth it.

-So when I was craving lumpia, I knew I needed to roll up my sleeves and put in a bit of work.
+When I was craving lumpia recently, I didn’t mind rolling up my sleeves and putting in a bit of work.
 Lumpia is the general term for Filipinio egg rolls or spring rolls.
 There are many types of lumpia, one of them being fresh lumpia which consists of a soft, not-fried wrapper, and a fresh vegetable filling and often times shrimp.

 My favorite type though is lumpiang shanghai which is filled with ground pork or beef, carrots and onions and then fried till crisp and golden.
-This is the first type of lumpia that comes to mind for me when I think of “lumpia” although other people may have their own favorites or styles of making this traditional dish.
+This is the first type of lumpia that comes to mind for me when I think of “lumpia”.
+Other people may have their own favorites or styles of making this traditional dish.

-You can precook the filling (which I prefer) or you can keep wrap up the filling raw and make sure it cooks during the frying process.
+You can precook the filling (which I prefer).
+You can also wrap up the filling raw and make sure it cooks during the frying process.
 To wrap up the lumpia, fill about a tablespoon (depending on the size of your wrappers) in the center of your spring roll about 2/3 down from the top and follow the same instructions for wrapping as when you made turon.

-I was surprised by how quickly I was able to wrap up each spring roll and I wish I had made more because Peter devoured probably 20/30 of these in just one sitting.
+I was surprised by how quickly I was able to wrap up each spring roll and I wish I had made more because Peter devoured probably 20 or 30 of these in just one sitting.
 If you make a big batch the lumpia freeze well.
-Just stack them first and wrap in saran wrap in the freezer before transferring them in to a big ziplock bag for freezing.
+Just stack them first and wrap in plastic wrap in the freezer before transferring them in to a big bag or tupperware for freezing.

 - 1 tbs oil